On your Raspberry Pi, run the command ifconfig.

 RX bytes:2867368 (2.7 MiB) TX bytes:73259 (71.5 KiB)

-Look for a local IP address under one of the separated items and look for a local IP address with inet addr
+Look for a local IP address under one of the separated items and look for a local IP address with inet addr before it.
+This should be the local IP address of your Raspberry Pi.

-Then head to your MacBook and make sure the checkbox under System Prefrences > Security > Firewall > Enable Stealth Mode
+Then head to your MacBook and make sure the checkbox under System Prefrences > Security > Firewall > Enable Stealth Mode is disabled.
+Then, via Terminal type ping <IP Address>.
+Where the 'IP Address' is the IP address of your Raspberry Pi.

 Also, you should check that your MacBook and Raspberry Pi are both on the same network.

-is a waste of time - it only lists established conections. – Milliways Jan 14 '16 at 08:39
+arpis a waste of time - it only lists established conections. – Milliways Jan 14 '16 at 08:39